 Somerset Community Foundation (SCF) is committed to treating all members of the Somerset community fairly, regardless of ethnic origin, sexual orientation, religious belief, background, location, age, ability, or other factors which sometimes give rise to discrimination.

 Some groups and communities face inequalities and injustices in the way opportunities and resources are shared in society, and this includes access to charitable grants and support.
 As we address these barriers and include people with a diverse range of lived and learned experiences, we know our work will be richer and make more of a difference.

-SCF advances Diversity, Equity and Inclusion (DEI) in accordance with our 2021 - 2025 Strategy and consistent with our values.
+SCF advances Diversity, Equity and Inclusion (DEI) in accordance with our 2021 – 2025 Strategy and is consistent with our values.
 Our DEI Policy sets out in more detail how we approach our responsibilities.
 The meaning of these words to us is as follows: